junxit/us-congress-bills-117/bill.md

   - **(A)** in the matter preceding paragraph (1), by inserting “coordination,” after “research, monitoring,”;
   - **(B)** in paragraph (1)—
     - **(i)** in subparagraph (B)—
-      - **(I)** by inserting “including the Integrated Ocean Observing System and the ocean observing assets of other Federal and State agencies,” after “ocean observing assets,”; and
+      - **(I)** by inserting “including the Integrated Ocean Observing System and the ocean observing assets of other Federal, State, and Tribal agencies,” after “ocean observing assets,”; and
       - **(II)** by inserting “and agency and department missions, prioritizing the location of monitoring instruments, assets, and projects to maximize the efficiency of resources and to optimize understanding of socioeconomic impacts and ecosystem health” after “research program”;
     - **(ii)** in subparagraph (C)—
       - **(I)** by striking “adaptation” and inserting “adaptation and mitigation”; and
-      - **(II)** by inserting “and supporting socioeconomically vulnerable communities and industries ” after “marine ecosystems”;
+      - **(II)** by inserting “and supporting socioeconomically vulnerable States, local governments, Tribes, communities, and industries through technical assistance and mitigation strategies” after “marine ecosystems”;
     - **(iii)** in subparagraph (E), by striking “its impacts” and inserting “their respective impacts”;
     - **(iv)** in subparagraph (F), by striking “monitoring and impacts research” and inserting “research, monitoring, and adaptation and mitigation strategies”; and
     - **(v)** by adding at the end the following new subparagraph: